hilljua/hilljua.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Neurobiology, University of Wisconsin, Madison, 2022
-  *Certificates in Global Health, Gender and Women's Studies
+  * Certificates in Global Health, Gender and Women's Studies
+  * Graduation with Distinction; Dean's List Fall 2018-Spring 2022

 Research Experience (in short)
 ======